 The Admin Console

+This allows for single data point entry and standardisation.
+This is controlled by permissions to ensure sensitive information is hidden from Users without Company Admin rights.
 This information is used across all Proteus modules: all users’ Proteus accounts will be assigned the same settings, from time zone to payment terms.
 The details entered here are automatically pulled into document templates such as proposals and invoices.
 This means you can guarantee consistency across the business.

-Timesheets & Expenses
+Timesheets & Expenses Settings

 The Timesheets and Expenses section within the Admin Console, is where you define parameters of how you record and track the time spent on projects.